thunder/thunder-distribution/docs/contributing.md

 docker run -d -P -p 6000:5900 -p 4444:4444 -v $(pwd)/$(drush eval "echo drupal_get_path('profile', 'thunder');")/tests:/tests \
  --shm-size 256m --add-host="thunder.dd:172.16.123.1" selenium/standalone-chrome-debug:3.14.0-iron
 ```
-and connect with you vnc client (on mac you can use finder: go to -> connect to server [⌘K]).
+and connect with your vnc client (on mac you can use finder: go to -> connect to server [⌘K]).
 Address: `vnc://localhost:6000`, the password is: `secret`

 Thunder tests require Mink Selenium2 Driver and that has to be required manually.
-If you are in your ```docroot``` folder of Thunder installation execute following command:
+If you are in your ```docroot``` folder of Thunder installation execute the following command:
 ```bash
 composer require "behat/mink-selenium2-driver" "behat/mink-goutte-driver"
 ```